 Scholarship Opportunities

 Many students rely on the PSAT/NMSQT to qualify for the National Merit Scholarship program.
 The process for this will not change.
-The entire suite of SAT Assessments, including the PSAT, is moving to a digital format, so students should expect to take the PSAT digitally as soon as the fall of 2023.
+The entire suite of SAT Assessments, including the PSAT, has moved to a digital format in the fall of 2023.
+The change in test format does not affect a student’s ability to qualify for the National Merit Scholarship or any other scholarship program using PSAT scores.

 Accommodations